FDA’s GMP expectations for Phase I & First-IN-Man Clinical Trials

 This Webinar will provide details on GMP requirements throughout all phases of development and commercialization.

-Following Good manufacturing Practices (GMPs) are a mandatory legal requirement from clinical studies through-out marketing.
-Early clinical trials are conducted to establish intial safety of a drug.
-The studies are generally in small number of healthy subjects and use lower doses of the drug product.
+Following Good Manufacturing Practices (GMPs) is a mandatory legal requirement from clinical studies through-out marketing.
+Early clinical trials are conducted to establish the initial safety of a drug.
+The studies are generally in a small number of healthy subjects and use lower doses of the drug product.
 Therefore, only small amounts of investigational material are required.
-In order to not undertake substantial costs and to reduce regulatory burden during these early stages, the FDA has established guidelines to allow early stage investigational products to be manufactured under less stringent GMPs
+In order to not undertake substantial costs and to reduce regulatory burden during these early stages, the FDA has established guidelines to allow early-stage investigational products to be manufactured under less stringent GMPs

 - Gms for IND products

 - GMPs for Combination Products and 505(b)(2) Products

 - Process Validation for Early and late Stage GMP

 - Lead workers in Regulatory affairs Quality Assurance and Quality Control

 Attend this conference so that you may understand the differences between GMP requirements for early and later-stage clinical development.
 Explore and discuss ways to develop and implement strategies for early GMPs for phase I clinical studies.